Barcelona: Where €1.50 Vermouth Meets Michelin Stars and the Bomba Was Born in a Back Room

 Water: Barcelona's tap water is safe but heavily chlorinated.
 Locals often order aigua de l'aixeta (tap water) or aigua sense gas (still bottled water).

-EEAT Signals: Specific restaurant recommendations with exact addresses, GPS coordinates, prices, and hours; local expertise demonstrated through detailed descriptions of Catalan dishes, wine regions, and vermouth culture; insider knowledge of market navigation and dining customs.
+EEAT Signals: Specific restaurant recommendations with exact addresses, GPS coordinates, prices, and hours; local expertise demonstrated through personal anecdotes, insider booking strategies, and direct opinions on tourist traps; comprehensive coverage of Catalan dishes, wine regions, and vermouth culture with author persona establishing lived experience.